Welcome to AI System Design¶

 New to AI System Design?¶

-Start with the Specifications section to understand how to define clear requirements, then move through Skills and Tools before tackling Advanced Prompting.
+Start with Specifications to understand how to define clear requirements, then move through Skills, Tools, and Multi-Agent Systems before tackling Harness Engineering and Advanced Prompting.

-Specifications → Skills → Tools → Advanced Prompting
+Recommended path: Specifications → Skills → Tools → Multi-Agent Systems → Harness Engineering → Advanced Prompting

 Looking for Specific Information?¶